XDM3 configuration examples

 Description

 This method generates a new value each time it is called.
-Internally it uses a database SEQUENCE that is responsible to provided incrementing values.
+Internally, it uses a database sequence that provides incrementing values.

 Input type